+FIRST, THANK YOU!
 Thank you for volunteering your time and efforts in support of the kids and our AYSO Program.
-The team parent is crucial to the smooth operation of our AYSO teams!
+Your role as team parent is crucial to the smooth operation of our AYSO teams!

-Generally, all communication throughout the season is done via e-mail and through the Shutterfly site, set up specifically for Team Parents.
+Generally, all team parent communication throughout the season is done via e-mail and through the Shutterfly site, set up specifically for Team Parents.
 If you do not use e-mail, please let me know so we can make other arrangements to disseminate relevant information.
-Also, if you could please send a test e-mail to tinaAYSO92@gmail.com, to ensure I have your correct contact information, and to facilitate the e-mail list for the 100+ teams in the league.
-Once I receive your email, I will be able to add you to the Shutterfly site, as well.
+Also, please send an e-mail to firstname.lastname@example.org to ensure I have your correct contact information and to facilitate the e-mail list for the 100+ teams in the league.
+Once I receive your email, I will be able to add you to the Shutterfly site I have created just for the Team Parents.

 Separate from the Team Parent Shutterfly site, your coach will receive an email with information for your team’s individual site.
 We encourage you to utilize this site, as it makes communication to your team’s parents much easier, with pertinent information easily accessible and located all in one place.
 Please ask your coach to forward the email to you.